marmiteontoast/portfolio-project-3/mock.md

 ### I have manually tested the code with the following:
 - i have passed my the code through PEP8 linter and confirmed there are no issues.
 - tested on in gitpod terminal and Code institute mock terminal on Heroku
+- I have given invalid inputs. i have put numbers when when i should input a letter, out of bounds and have put in the same input.

 ##  bugs